jlindeloef/carrotland/README.md

 + Unsolved bugs
   - The game has no end line as shown in the testing images.

 ## Deployment
   I followed the steps written below to deploy my project to Heroku:
   + First created a Heroku account by flollowing the instructions given from Code Institute.
   + "Create new App".
-  + Give the App a unique name and enter region.
+  + Give the App an unique name and enter region europe.
   + Click on "Create App".
   + Click on "Settings" on your new App Dashboard.
   + Scroll down to Buildpacks and added Python and Nodejs and save changes.
   + These Buildpacks need to be in the same order as below:
     Python
     NodeJS
 + Go to Deploy section tab and scroll down to the Deployment Method.I connect to Github pages and then could search for my Github Repository "Carrotland" and then click connect.
 + Scroll down to Automatic and Manual Deploys sections.
 I clicked on Manual Deployment.
 + Deploy Branch.
-+ After the project has been deployed successfully I clicked the View-button to see the program run in the terminal
++ After the project has been deployed successfully I clicked the View-button to see the program run in the terminal.

 In github:
-+ The site was deployed to Git Hub pages using the following steps:
+The site was deployed to Git Hub pages using the following steps:
 + After logging into GitHub I located my repository for my Portfolio Project 3.
 + I then clicked the "Settings" button at the top of my repository
 + Under General, navigate to Code and Automation and select "Pages".